MagicalBean/Robotics-Scoring-App/README.md

 	[5, 5, 10, 10, 10, 15, 20, 20, 25, 25, 25, 30, 30, 30, 40, 40, 60]
 	```
 	* Each number represents an individual checkbox value
-		* **DISCLAIMER:** currently adding or removing a value would ruin the formatting, but adjusting values will behave as expect, just don't change the total number of values!
+		* **DISCLAIMER:** currently adding or removing a value would ruin the formatting, but adjusting values will behave as expected, just don't change the total number of values!
 * **Finally:** remember to click save at the top for the changes to take affect.
 (You may need to refresh the app in order to see the changes)

+## Contributors

+ - Thanks to Aemelia for the awesome logo design.

 #### Contact me with any issues at <ben.weisz13@gmail.com>